TANZANIA JUNE 2019: Borehole update from our International Team

 The children are so lovely and it is kids like these that we are here to help.

-This evening we are going to the weekly meeting of the Source of the Nile Rotary Club.
-Ken, Julian and Tim have been asked to give a short talk on the experiences of being in an English Rotary Club.
+This evening we are going to the weekly meeting of Rotary Source of the Nile.
+Ken, Julian and Tim have been asked to give a short talk on the experiences of being an English Rotarian.

-Poster, sent to members of Source of the Nile RC, advertising tonight's event.
+Poster, sent to members of Rotary Source of the Nile, advertising tonight's event.

 Aren't I glad I'm not a Rotarian!!